Arziva/E-CommerceSite/README.md

 The Artizon E-commerce site is licensed under the MIT License.
 Please refer to the LICENSE file for more information.

 Contact
-If you have any questions or suggestions regarding the Artizon E-commerce site, feel free to contact us at [email address].
-We appreciate your feedback and involvement in the project!
+If you have any questions or suggestions regarding the Artizon E-commerce site, feel free to contact us at arunkumarnavamani@gmail.com We appreciate your feedback and involvement in the project!